-One of the best things about Florida is the endless number of tourist attractions, theme parks, water activities, and outdoor adventures.
-There is a good reason Florida is one of the two most visited states in the entire country!
+There are endless things to do in Florida, between tourist attractions, theme parks, water activities, and outdoor adventures.
+No wonder Florida is one of the two most visited states in the entire USA!

 Best Things to Do in Florida

-But one thing’s for certain, there’s plenty of fun things to do in Florida’s largest national park for your entire family!
+But one thing’s for certain, there are plenty of fun things to do in Florida’s largest national park for your entire family.